 - We will be more environmentally sustainable

-Strategy acceleration – focusing on the most important
+Strategy acceleration – focus on the most important

-Strategy acceleration demands a lot from management’s ability to prioritize.
+Strategy acceleration demands a lot from management’s ability to focus and prioritize.
 The ability to pick the strategic goals that will make the greatest impact has to be a key issue for management.

 Naturally, all managers and employees think that their area is most important and will argue passionately for their cause.
 This is why it is important that there is only one structured way to prioritize, and focus should always be on the obvious: that which adds the most value.
 The strategic initiative that adds the most monetary value is also what needs to be prioritized.
 If a structured way of prioritizing is lacking, the result will be endless discussions and conflicts about what really is most important, and valuable calendar time is lost.